America giddy with post-pandemic normalcy: Baseball, church, proms, weddings, vacation getaways

-Tuxedo rentals at Men’s Wearhouse are nearing 2019 levels after almost no event business in February, Sam’s Club is selling more party supplies and librarians in South Carolina are “practically giddy” after lifting mask rules this month and seeing patrons bring children to storytime.
+Tuxedo rentals at Men’s Wearhouse are nearing 2019 levels after almost no event business in February, Sam’s Club is selling more party supplies, and librarians in South Carolina are “practically giddy” after lifting mask rules this month and seeing patrons bring children to storytime.

 “For some of them, it’s the first time they’ve been inside the library for over a year,” said Melanie Huggins, executive director of the Richland Library system based in Columbia.
 “To see people in the building on a more regular basis, feeling comfortable, not wearing masks — it definitely is a sign we’re moving in the right direction.”